cocos/cocos-docs/en/scripting/scene-managing.md

 ## Preload scene

 `cc.director.loadScene` will destroy previous scene and run new scene right after the new scene is completely loaded.
 Sometimes we need to load new scene in the background when still running previous scene, and only switch scene when new scene is loaded.
-We can use `preloadScene` to do this:
+We can use `cc.director.preloadScene` to do this:

 ```js
 cc.director.preloadScene("table", function () {